 Front teeth crowns offer numerous benefits, including restoring tooth structure, improving functionality, and enhancing the appearance of misshapen or damaged teeth.
 They are an excellent option for teeth that have undergone root canal therapy, have extensive decay, or need cosmetic enhancement.

-In summary, front teeth crowns are dental caps that protect and restore front teeth.
+Front teeth crowns are dental caps that protect and restore front teeth.
 They are made from various materials, each with its own advantages.
 With different types of crowns available, patients can choose the best option for their specific needs, ensuring durability, aesthetics, and overall oral health.

 What is the purpose of front tooth crowns?